JetVayne/FINTECH-2020/Assignment 3 - Seshat & Cooc Mx/README.md

 - pip3 install -r requirements.txt

 ### How to Use
-Be ware you are at the same dir of seshat.py
+Beware you are at the same dir of seshat.py
 ```python=3.7
 from seshat import Seshat